Reduce downtime and unplanned work

 Follow organisational policy

 Livepatch on-prem allows you to define your rollout policy and remain in full control of which machines will get updated and when, as well as provide updates to isolated network environments.
-To keep your machines up-to-date, the Livepatch on-prem server regularly syncs with Canonical Livepatch service and obtains the latest patches.
+To keep your machines up-to-date, the Livepatch on-prem server regularly syncs with Ubuntu Livepatch service and obtains the latest patches.
 It then applies the policy for releasing patches gradually in as many stages as needed.

 Kernel livepatching at a glance

 When a high or critical Linux kernel vulnerability is detected a livepatch along with a Livepatch Security Notice are issued.
-Systems that are entitled and enable the livepatch client will receive and apply the patch, after it is made available.
+Systems that enable the livepatch client will receive and apply the patch, after it is made available.
 The livepatch will provide new kernel code replacing the vulnerable one, and will update the rest of the kernel to use the new code.

 Livepatch on-prem overview

 Livepatch on-prem is designed for complex Enterprise environments that follow their own rollout policy and remain in control of which machines will get updated and when.
-Livepatch on-prem regularly syncs with the Canonical Livepatch service and obtains the latest patches.
+Livepatch on-prem regularly syncs with the Ubuntu Livepatch service and obtains the latest patches.
 It then deploys the livepatches gradually in as many stages as required.Read more

 Livepatch is used by

-How to enable the Canonical Livepatch Service
+How to enable the Ubuntu Livepatch Service

 Livepatch is like a dream come true, both from a technical and a business standpoint.
 Our Ubuntu systems now rarely, or never, have to be rebooted.
 Service is continuous.
 That makes a big difference for user and customer satisfaction and loyalty.Masaaki Hirose, IT Platform Department, DeNA